A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 Next, assess your value proposition.
 What sets you apart?
 Your experience, expertise, and unique approach all play a role in determining the value of your coaching services.

 Choose a pricing strategy that aligns with your goals and target audience.
-For a signature program, a standardized flat-fee price is preferred but you may choose to have tiered pricing if you will have different packages with different levels of access to you.
+For a signature program, a flat fee is preferred, but tiered pricing is acceptable if you offer different package levels.

 Whatever you choose, make sure your pricing is competitive and reflects the value you provide.